-The assessment involves providing psychotherapy under supervision, using therapy informed by psychodynamic principles, for at least 40 sessions.
-The psychotherapy should last for 6–12 months, with at least one session weekly.
+This assessment involves providing supervised psychotherapy informed by psychodynamic principles.
+At least 40 sessions should be delivered across a 6–12 month period, with at least one session per week.

 Candidates must then submit an 8000–10,000-word case report detailing their assessment and subsequent psychological management of the person.
 The case report is the component that is assessed.

 The process of supervision must begin before therapy starts.

 Psychotherapy supervisors are accredited by the Branch Training Committee (BTC).
 Trainees should contact their BTC or Director of Training for assistance in locating a psychotherapy supervisor in their area.

 Psychotherapy supervisors must be involved in considering whether a patient is suitable for (at least) 40 sessions of psychotherapy.

 Application to conduct psychotherapy sessions via video-conference

 Trainees must prospectively apply to their Director of Training (DOT) for approval to conduct a portion of the psychotherapy sessions (for the Psychotherapy Written Case) via videoconference and, in exceptional circumstances, teleconference.

 Trainees on a break in training are reminded that applications to conduct therapy on a break in training must be considered by the Committee for Training.
 If supported, the trainee must submit this form alongside their Psychotherapy Written Case.

 Psychotherapy written case video-conference application form [PDF; 121 KB]